 Blueberry Pie used to be at the BOTTOM of my favorite pies list.
 But since discovering this recipe, all that has changed!
-Once you know how to balance the sweet blueberries in your pie (with plenty of tang, hello cream cheese!) you will have, seriously, the best Blueberry Pie of your life.
+Once you know how to balance the sweet blueberries in your pie (with plenty of tang, hello cornmeal cream cheese crust!) you will have, seriously, the best Blueberry Pie of your life.
 No going back, folks.
 Let me show you how to make it step-by-step!
 Originally published May 28, 2022.

 Table of Contents